Click here to learn more

 - 1 cup brown rice

 - ½ avocado

-- First, cook rice according to packet instructions.
+- First, cook rice according to the packet instructions.

 - Then steam green beans.

-- Next, combine lemon zest, lemon juice, paprika, olive oil in a small dish.
+- Next, combine lemon zest, lemon juice, paprika, and olive oil in a small dish.

 Especially if you’re not in the habit of taking your lunch to work, I’d highly encourage you to try some of these easy-to-make vegetarian lunch ideas for work.
 Maybe try setting aside some time on the weekend to prep some of these lunch recipes ahead of time.
 Or spend a few minutes the night before making your lunch for the next day.

 Either way, it will not only help you eat healthier, but you can also save more of the money you’re working so hard to earn!
 Think about it this way: these vegetarian lunch ideas could allow you to spend more money on things that matter a lot to you, which can help you lead a happier and more fulfilled lifestyle.
 That’s a win-win!

 What can I eat for lunch as a vegetarian?

 Sweet Potato Noodle Stir-Fry. …